drvinceknight/gtb/chapters/zero_sum_games/main.md

 The **minimax theorem** was first proven by John von Neumann in 1928 [@vonneumann1928theorie].
-This landmark result, stating that every finite, two-player zero-sum game has a value and optimal mixed strategies, was later generalised in 1944 [@vonneumann1944theory].
+This landmark result, stating that every finite, two-player zero-sum game has a value and optimal strategies, was later generalised in 1944 [@vonneumann1944theory].

 The **minimax theorem** does not necessarily only apply to zero-sum games but in